 If you are less interested in the sounds of electric guitars and playing guitar solos/single note melodies you may want to consider steel strung acoustic guitars.
 These are better suited for strumming chords which is perfect if your goal is more based around playing along with songs you like.
 Steel strung acoustics come in various body styles and designs.
 The main ones being the Parlour shape, a folk body or a dreadnaught.
-Parlour guitars are very popular at the moment due to artists such as Ed Sheerhan and are small bodied instruments, these are particular comfortable if you are quite small.
-Folk style bodies are slightly bigger but would still be considered small and there for easily managed by beginners.
-Dreadnaught designs are the larger of the body shapes and will because of this produce a little more volume and a richer tone, these instruments are perhaps a little better suited for adults and teenagers.
+Parlour guitars are very popular at the moment due to artists such as Ed Sheeran and are small bodied instruments, these are particular comfortable if you are quite small.
+Folk style bodies are slightly bigger but would still be considered small and therefore easily managed by beginners.
+Dreadnaught designs are the larger of the body shapes and will, because of this, produce a little more volume and a richer tone; these instruments are perhaps a little better suited for adults and teenagers.
 In truth it’s hard to say what is the right instrument for you as what ever instrument inspires you to play is what is right for you!
 For both playability and quality we feel Tanglewood’s Crossroads range is a great place to start.

 If you have a son or daughter who is interested in learning and is quite young we tend to suggest that a classical guitar is the best way to go.
 This is partly due to them being available in 1/4, 1/2 and 3/4 sizes and they are also strung with nylon strings (as opposed to steel) making them much more gentle on younger fingers.
 Any one of our members of staff will happy to assist you in store on finding the right size guitar for your child.